pingcap/docs-tidb-operator/en/use-auto-failover.md

 >
 > If there are not enough resources in the cluster for TiDB Operator to create new nodes, the automatic failover feature will not take effect.

-## Disable Automatic Failover
+### Disable Automatic Failover

-You can disable it by setting `controllerManager.autoFailover` to `false` in the `charts/tidb-operator/values.yaml` file when deploying TiDB Operator, example is as follows:
+You can disable it by setting `controllerManager.autoFailover` to `false` in the `charts/tidb-operator/values.yaml` file when deploying TiDB Operator.
+For example:

 ```yaml
 controllerManager: